ronappleton/quote-api/README.md

 The test details the usage of feature tests, so I will create feature tests for the API endpoint.
-The test details that unit tests are a nice to have, so I will create unit tests for the API Client and Manager Pattern and the authentication middleware.
+The test details that unit tests are a nice to have, so I will create unit tests for the API Client and Manager Pattern and extend the endpoint test to test the authentication middleware.

 I will commence the build by writing those tests first, and then writing the code to pass the tests.